 Washington DC’s homeless population is nearly double the national average due to the high cost of living.
 The city grows by thousands of residents annually, creating a great need to maintain and expand housing options for low- to moderate-income, homeless and at-risk families.

-57% of adults in families rely on public assistance as their main source of income
+61% of adults in these families rely on public assistance as their main source of income

-64% of low-income people in DC are rent-burdened, devoting over half their income to rent
+73% of extremely low-income people in DC are severely rent-burdened, devoting over half their income to rent

 Housing Up helps families find stable housing and paths to success.